 Scholarships

 We hope this article will encourage you to apply to the University of Exeter.
-For more articles and academic opportunities be sure to check out our UK Study Guide and Available Courses in the U.K.!
+For more articles and academic opportunities, be sure to check out our UK Study Guide and Available Courses for International Students!